kimbilaontoast/kimbilaontoast.github.io/_pages/about.md

 I must have liked meditation because a few years later I became a Buddhist monk.
 Then a few years after that I disrobed.
 Then I few years after that I came back to the monastery.
 I can't seem to stay away, so I think I'll become a monk... again.

 I'm very blessed.
-I live in a monastery called 'Bodhinyana', with an amazing teacher named Ajahn Brahm and a beautiful community of people that smile a lot.
+I live in a monastery with an amazing teacher and a beautiful community of people that smile a lot.

 Monastic life isn't always puppies and lollipops, but it's pretty cool.
 On any given day I serve people, and then I get to spend my free time meditating and enjoying the stillness.
 When I'm not doing that, I write.